victornnadi/Modular-Multiplicative-Inverse-of-a-Number/README.md

-# Modular-Multiplicative-Inverse-of-a-Number
+# Computer Science (Question 2)
-For the Buycoins Crypto Research Assistant Application - Question 2B
+For the Buycoins Crypto Research Assistant Application - Question 22

+You'll find in this repo, answers to Question 2A and 2B